TFD

 Nested types

-Types can be nested inside structs.
+Types can be nested inside structs and enums.
 A nested type doesn't do anything by itself, it's just a regular type with a special namespace.
-You can nest types just for the heck of it, but the intention is to use it on the inside.
+You can nest types just for the heck of it, but the intention is to use it for the members of the parent struct.

 f32 x;